- Places where Charles slept

 - Bristol Floating Harbour (ferry trip recommended)

-- Old Leigh Court ruins
+- Old Leigh Court (ruins)

-- Trent Manor (not open to the public, view from outside)
+- Trent Manor (not open to the public, view from outside) and Church

 - Bishop’s Palace Garden, Wells (Historic Houses)